In the family of Latin languages, Galician-Portuguese may be the mother, as it is a part of most other European languages.

 Note that Stromae, the author of Papaoutai, paid tribute to her sublime voice through the song “Evora.”

-Portuguese comes from Latin, and its conjugation, vocabulary, and a grammar is very similar to that language we all learn in high school: Spanish.
+Portuguese comes from Latin, and its conjugation, vocabulary, and grammar are very similar to one of the most popular languages at schools across the world; Spanish.

-The linguistic proximity is often forgotten given the different accent and pronunciation, which is very specific to where it is spoken – Brazil or Portugal, or even Cape Verde.
+The linguistic proximity is often forgotten given the different accent and pronunciation, which is very specific to where it is spoken – Brazil, Portugal, or even Cape Verde.